SamarthJain77/cryptonite_taskphase_samarth/Comprehending_Commands.md

 # cat: not the pet, but the command!

-## About the Challenge
-This challenge introduces the `cat` command, a tool in Linux used for displaying the content of files in the terminal.
-The name `cat` is short for **concatenate**, which reflects its ability to concatenate and display the content of one or more files.

 ## Process
 1. **Understanding the `cat` Command**:
     - The basic usage of `cat` is to read and display the content of a file.